mastanley13/va-course-ghl/01_Course_Overview_and_Curriculum_Map.md

 ### Safety/Compliance
 - Do not automate SMS/calls to cold lists without documented consent.
 - All sequences must have stop conditions (“Stop on Response,” DND windows, max touches).

+## Relatable metaphor — “Airport Control Tower”
+Think of the course as an airport control tower: every module is a runway that must be cleared, lit, and sequenced so aircraft (client projects) can land safely.
+Orientation is the briefing, Dashboard is the radar screen, and the remaining modules are the ground crews that keep traffic moving.

+## Scenario walkthroughs with decision points
+- **New VA onboarding week**
+  - Decision: Start with Dashboard or Settings? → Start with Dashboard to see live signals, then Settings to stabilize connections.
+  - Decision: Where to log questions? → In the shared notebook linked from each module’s lab.
+- **First client import**
+  - Decision: proceed without naming conventions? → No; pause and apply the naming standards before importing.
+  - Decision: Missing consent records? → Do not automate until opt-in is verified and logged.

+## UI callouts + screenshot placeholders
+- [Screenshot: Curriculum map showing module order — highlight prerequisites]
+- [Screenshot: Dashboard preview with arrows to key widgets you will learn]
+- [Screenshot: Evidence submission example with annotations for what “good” looks like]

+## Stop and try (self-check)
+1. What is the “100% rule” and why is it enforced? <details><summary>Answer</summary>Every quiz must be passed at 100% to unlock the next module to ensure production-readiness.</details>
+2. Which two modules form the baseline for all others? <details><summary>Answer</summary>Dashboard (health signals) and Settings + Labs (system stability and toggles).</details>
+3. When should you pause automation work during onboarding? <details><summary>Answer</summary>Whenever consent status is unclear or naming conventions are not yet applied.</details>
+4. Where do you record evidence after each lab? <details><summary>Answer</summary>In the linked lab submission space with screenshots/exports noted in the rubric.</details>

+## Practice labs + evidence rubric
+- **Lab 0: Map your runway plan**
+  - Deliverable: A one-page sequence showing how you will complete modules (with dates and dependencies).
+  - Evidence: Screenshot of your plan plus notes on when you will gather sample data for testing.
+  - Rubric: Pass if dependencies are logical (Dashboard → Settings → Core modules), evidence is time-stamped, and next steps are clearly assigned.